skyiron/web/docs/extension-system/_index.md

 ### Examples

-You can find open source examples for apps and extensions in our [curated list of ownCloud apps and extensions](https://github.com/owncloud/awesome-ocis).
+You can find open source examples for apps and extensions in our [curated list of OpenCloud apps and extensions](https://github.com/opencloud-eu/awesome-apps).
 Feel free to contribute or just be inspired for your own apps or extensions.

 ### Apps